zeus-fyi/zeus/README.md

 #############################################
 ## validator deposit submission            ##
 #############################################
+If you have pre-existing keystores & deposit data place them in this dir: builds/serverless/keystores

 You will need these values to be set at minimum to run the automation for step 9.
     --eth1-addr-priv-key string        ETH1_PRIVATE_KEY: eth1 address private key for submitting deposits